What Is Programmatic Advertising | What Is Programmatic Marketing?

-What keeps so many marketers from diving into programmatic advertising?
+What keeps so many marketers from diving into programmatic pool?
 Here are a few of the concerns that can make marketers hesitate.

 When you’re putting your content on the web, you want to know where it’s going.
 Programmatic advertising lets you set parameters based on whether the ad inventory is above-the-fold (ATF) or below-the-fold (BTF).
 If your current campaign is centered around branding, you could save money by bidding on BTF ads.
 If you’re looking to maximize leads and conversions, investing in ATF ads can maximize your content’s visibility.